artbrock/holochain_docs/DNA-Reference.md

 Each Zomes section contains some basic info about the Zome (Name, Description, NucleusType, Code (filename), Hash of that file, etc), as well as identifying what entry types (data structures) are used within this Zome, and what functions in this zome are available for calling from UIs or other Zomes.

 **Name**
- : string -- Name of the Zome (What functionality is this part of your application managing?)
+ : (string) Name of the Zome (What functionality is this part of your application managing?)
 Please don't put spaces in the Zome name, we'll probably remove them, but haven't implemented this yet.

 **Description**
- : string -- Description of the functionality/features being managed within this Zome.
+ : (string) Description of the functionality/features being managed within this Zome.

 **NucleusType**
- : string -- Which virtual machine should be used to process the code in this Zome?
+ : (string) Which virtual machine should be used to process the code in this Zome?
 Valid values are: JavaScript, Lisp, (and as we build them: Ruby, Lua, etc.)

 **Code**
- : string -- file name to find the code for this Zome.
+ : (string) File name to find the code for this Zome.
 By convention, please use <ZomeName>.<LanguageExtension>, like chat.js, sort.zy (for zygomys Lisp).
 Once we complete ticket [[#100]] we'll look for this filename by default if you leave this out of the DNA.

 **CodeHash**
- : Hash -- The hash of the code automatically gets generated when you `hc gen chain`.
-This value looks a little strange in TOML files as it's a comma delimited array of numbers.
+ : (hash) The hash of the code automatically gets generated when you `hc gen chain`.
+The value of a hash looks a little strange in TOML files as it's a comma delimited array of numbers.
 Having this specified in the DNA is part of what locks in the version of code peers on a holochain are agreeing to run.

 ### Zomes.Functions   [ ]FunctionDef
 The functions that are used inside this Zome that you want to expose to be callable by some other part of the holochain system (such as a web UI, or accessible to another Zome)